shuvrasankha/pdf-translater/README.md

-# pdf-translater
+# pdf-Translater
---Translate pdf using python [in jupyter notebook]
+Translate pdf in python using googletrans [in jupyter notebook]